openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 --- abstract

-This document specifies two variants of pre-shared key (PSK) authentication for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol.
-Both variants use a pre-shared key for authentication, but differ in when the PSK credential identifier (ID_CRED_PSK) is transmitted.
-In the first variant, ID_CRED_PSK is sent in message 1, while in the second variant, it is sent in message 3.
-This document describes the authentication processes, message flows, and security considerations for each variant.
+This document specifies the Pre-Shared Key (PSK) authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol.
+Initially there were two proposed versions and after an in depth study of both (PSK1 and PSK2), the working group decided to move on forward with PSK2, which we will refer to as EDHOC-PSK.
+This document describes the authentication processes, message flows, and security considerations of this authentication method.

 --- middle